aberloro/Mapping_Earthquakes/README.md

 Phase1 of this project used Leaflet to create a street-view and satellite-view map with an otpional overlay of earthquake data from quakes over the past 7 days.
 The overlay data includes circle markers and the quake location that were sized and colored according to quake magnitude.
 The map contains a control to toggle the overlay and map view, as well as a legend to explain the color used to represent each magnitude.

 ### Purpose
-The purpose of this project is to expand on the map created in Phase1 to include visualization of tectonic plates, and deliverables below.
+The purpose of this project is to expand on the map created in Phase1 to include visualization of tectonic plates, larger magnitude earthquakes, and additional base map tiles.

 ### Deliverables
  - Add tectonic plate data